An example of a fine late Elizabethan mansion, it is still a lived-in and much loved family home, alive with history and interest.

 We also have audio tours available.

-Yes, subject to availability from March-September.
-We welcome private tours anytime on Mondays and Tuesdays or alternatively, the mornings of Wednesdays and Fridays, before 10.45am.
+Yes, subject to availability from April-September.
+We welcome private tours anytime on Mondays and Tuesdays or Thursdays, subject to availability.

 Yes, we have a designated car parking area for coaches, which is signage for the driver.